nelssec/qualys-ado/README.md

 The task downloads QScanner automatically.
 Ensure the build agent has internet access to `www.qualys.com`.

 ### "Authentication failed"
+- For Access Token: Verify the token is valid and not expired (tokens expire after 4 hours)
-Verify your Client ID and Client Secret are correct.
-Check that the API credential has Container Security permissions.
+- For Username/Password: Verify your credentials are correct and your account has Container Security permissions

 ### "Policy evaluation returned AUDIT"
 AUDIT means no policies matched.
 Create policies in Qualys and tag them, then reference the tags in `policyTags`.